SaraLerma/The-Pragmatic-Programmer/README.md

 Just estimate as far ahead as you can see.
 For that, ensure make code replaceable will also help with cohesion, coupling, and DRY, leading to a better design overall.

 # Chapter 5.
-Bend, or break
+Bend, or Break

 ## 28. Decoupling